UtkarshPathrabe/Machine-Learning-BITS-Pilani/Assignments/Machine Learning Assignment 2/Active Learning Assignment.md

 Two techniques for choosing more informative points:
 * <b><i>Uncertainty Sampling</i></b> -> Query the points model is least confident about.
 &nbsp;&nbsp;&nbsp;&nbsp;Three common uncertainty measures:-
 1) <i>Least Confident</i> -> Points with lowest confidence are most informative.
 Reveals information only about its relation with closest class, outliers more likely to be chosen.
 Causes problems when classes are unevenly sized.
+2) <i>Smallest Margin</i> -> Points with least difference between two nearest classes are more informative.
+Gives better result than least confident for uneven size of classes.
+However it again fails to take into consideration more number of classes than two.
+Not a considerable disadvantage for classification problems.
+3) <i>Entropy</i> -> Points with higher entropy are more informative.
+A much better measure as it takes into consideration relation of a point with all classes for entropy calculation.
+* <b><i>Query-By-Committee (QBC)</b></i> -> Query points most uncertain after passing through ensemble.
+Reduces version space quickly.